 The Artist: A Small Intestine Meridian Archetype

-Part Five: The Artist
+Meridian Archetypes Part 5: The Artist

 Intense and emotion-driven, the small intestine meridian epitomizes the artist archetype.
 Constantly overwhelmed by the beauty in the world around them, Artists must create or miss out on their true potential.
 While we as a society have clear ideas of what defines an artist, I ask that you keep an open mind when looking for this pattern in yourself.
 The innate creativity that defines the artist is found in the most unexpected places.